sebapersson/PEtab.jl/docs/src/tutorials/sciml/observable.md

 ]
 ```

-Note, when an ML model appears in an observable, the observable formula should be defined in
+When an ML model appears in an observable, the observable formula should be defined in
 `PEtabObservable` (rather than in the model system).
-This allows PEtab.jl to track ML
+This allows PEtab.jl to compute
-usage and compute gradients more efficiently.
-Further, while the inputs are states here,
+gradients more efficiently.
+While the inputs are states here, they can also be general
-they can general expressions of model quantities.
+expressions of model quantities.

-Given the `PEtabObservable`s, the rest of the `PEtabODEProblem` is defined as usual:
+Given the `PEtabObservable`s, the rest of the `PEtabODEProblem` is created as usual:

 ```@example 1
 using DataFrames